CoronaCarrot/WeatherBot/README.md

 * More Soon

 ## Installation

+There are two options to get this bot downloaded for self hosted use.

 ###Option one

 To clone and run this application, you'll need [Git](https://git-scm.com) and [Python](https://www.python.org/downloads/) (which comes with [pip](https://pip.pypa.io/en/stable/)) installed on your computer.
 From your command line:

 ```bash